BABE-KimR/CNM_AbstractObject/readme.md

 ## Usage

 1. Install the library using the TwinCat library repositiory
-2. add the library as reference to your PLC project
+2. Add the library as reference to your PLC project
 3. Follow the guidelines for your TwinCAT 3 development projects

 ## Contributing